WHILE YOU’RE IN TOWN…

 - Modern Domestic - Another great selection of independent sewing patterns, fabric, and tools, as well as Bernina sewing machines and equipment.
 They are located in NE Portland, an 8-minute drive from Klum House.

 - Pendleton Woolen Mill Store - This outlet receives fabric, home goods, and trims every week from one of the few remaining US fabric mills.
 They have top-quality wool in beautiful colorways.
-This one is a 20-minute drive south of Klum House in Milwaukie, OR, but totally worth the trip if you’re into Pendleton wool.
+This one is a 20-minute drive south in Milwaukie, OR, but totally worth the trip if you’re into Pendleton wool.

 - Oregon Leather - A huge selection of hides, tools, and discount scrap bins to dig through.
 They are located in downtown Portland, a 5-minute drive from Klum House.